Overdrafts: What you need to know

 How does an overdraft get paid back?

-Once you’ve become overdrawn then interest will be charged on the amount of money borrowed, and as overdraft interest is usually calculated daily, the faster you can pay it back the less you’ll pay overall.
-When it comes to interest rates and fees, these are often higher for overdrafts compared to other types of loans giving the short-term nature.
+Once you’ve become overdrawn, interest will be charged on the amount of money borrowed.
+As overdraft interest is usually calculated daily, the faster you can pay it back, the less you’ll pay overall.
+When it comes to interest rates and fees, these are often higher for overdrafts compared to other types of loans given their short-term nature.

 Before you decide to use your overdraft, it’s a good idea to check what you can afford.
 Our guide on how to create a budget and manage your money includes top tips to help you take control of your finances and see if this is an option for you.
 You can also seek free and independent advice from other organisations like StepChange and Citizens Advice.